hdima/erlport.org/src/docs/index.rst

 Easy inter-language message passing
   All external languages have an API to send or handle messages sent from other languages.
-Moreover on Erlang side all ErlPort related messages will be redirected to external language processes.
+Moreover on Erlang side all messages will be redirected to an ErlPort external process.

 Support for custom data types
   All external languages support subset of `Erlang data types